embernet/sidekick/web_ui/public/sidekick_ai.md

 ### Chat Features

+- Chat Context and Chat Goal: Click 'Open Chat Context and Goal' in the Chat title bar to show a panel to the right of the chat where you can provide more information to guide the AI for this specific chat.
+These will be added to the system prompt each time you prompt the AI from within this chat.
+Enter these before you start your chat to give the AI more to go on.
+They will be saved with the chat and applied if you continue the chat later.
-- Enter a prompt in the prompt box and press Enter, or click on the Send button in the Chat prompt Toolbar
+- Enter a prompt in the prompt box and press Enter, or click on the Send button in the Chat prompt Toolbar.
+Press Shift and return in the prompt box to add a line break without sending the prompt.
 - To ask the same question again / send the same prompt again: Click the "Ask again" button in the Chat prompt Toolbar
 - To reload your last prompt for editing: Click the "Reload last prompt for editing" button in the Chat prompt Toolbar
 - To clear the prompt box: When in the prompt box, press the Escape key